shamsulkgh/richard/readme.md

 - axios (used inside the netlify function to make a weather api request)

-# run-through of main coding steps
+# Run-through of main coding steps

 - create a `netlify.toml` file.
 In the build context, specify a functions directory (otherwise you cannot create a netlify function...it won't know where to put it!).
 In the same context, specify a publish directory (otherwise you cannot run your html page on the netlify server)
   --in my case, my `netlify.toml` file looked like this: